 How to activate IPN for PayPal Standard

-Log into your PayPal account -> Click Profile -> Go to Profile and settings -> My selling tools -> Click “Update” in the Instant Payment Notifications section -> Turn On IPN and set your listener’s URL.
+Log into your PayPal account -> Click Profile -> Go to Account Settings -> Website Payments -> Click “Update” in the Instant Payment Notifications section -> Turn On IPN and set your listener’s URL.

 The Notification URL should contain: